pree-dew/go-otel-cookbook/README.md

   - In this approach, there is no OTel config required as per the metric ingestion flow described above.

 - Pros:
-  - Systems already using vmagent but wants to move to otel bases instrument can take this as a starting step.
+  - Systems already using vmagent but having the need to move to otel based instrumentation can take this as a starting step.
   - As long as the agent supports OTel based ingestion, the application can write to it with instrumented OTel code.

 - Cons:
   - Dependency on an agent outside of the OTel ecosystem.
-  - Advantages of processor in Otel collector won't be avaialble here
+  - Advantages of processor in Otel collector won't be available here.
-  - Can be used only for sending metric based telemetry , no other types like logs and spans.
+  - Can be used only for sending metric based telemetry, no other types like logs and spans.

 - Try it out